What are bats?

 When spending time outside right at dusk either walking your dog, swimming in your pool, or relaxing on the deck, it is common to be disturbed by swooping bats.
 A bat has fur covering its body and head that is usually black, brown, gray, or red.
 Their large ears enable exceptional hearing used to hunt insects and other prey.

 Nothing is more startling than having a flying furry creature streak past you.
 Bats are the only mammal that can truly fly.
 Instead of arms like most mammals, bats are lucky enough to have wings.
 A leathery skin covers a hand-like bone structure.
 Bats have a claw-like structure or “thumb” at the end of their wings.

 Are bats dangerous?

-Bats in our area spread diseases and parasites.
+Bats in The Greater Bay Area spread diseases and parasites.
 In their fur, they carry disease-ridden mites, fleas, and bat bugs.
 Where bats roost, their feces builds up on the ground below.
 In their feces is a fungus called Histoplasma capsulatum, which causes serious health problems, including lung disease.

 Why do I have a bat problem?